wilix-team/iohook/README.md

 - Windows (NOT TESTED YET)

 ## Installation
-This module use native library libuiohook and require some installed packages
+This module use native library libuiohook and require some installed packages.
+I really hope find way for use build systems for online build or download prebuild packages.

 `npm install iohook --save`